SANBI-SA-archive/sanbi-basic-server/README.md

 # sanbi-basic-server
-SANBI server setup with authentication and NFS automounts
+Ansible role for SANBI server setup with authentication and NFS automounts